This is the gear list we send in our Acceptance Packet, these are the bare essentials we ask our members to have when going on hitch.

 Required Everyday Items:

-8” Tall, Full Leather Boots – TxCC Boot Guide will be in acceptance packet
+8” Tall, Full Leather Boots – see Boot Guide below

 Work Pants – Canvas or denim.
 Sturdy, no holes, ready to get dirty.

 Water Bottles – at least 3 liters capacity.
 Hydration is key in the Texas heat!

 Sleeping bag and sleeping pad – we do have some available for rent (prices below)